callmesalmon/myscheme/README.md

 # NOTE: To compile with only repl, do:
 ./configure --repl

-# NOTE: To compile with clang or change
+# NOTE: To compile with gcc or change
 #       the cflags, do:
-./configure --clang          # To compile with clang ./configure --cflags <flags> # To change cflags
+./configure --gcc            # To compile with gcc ./configure --cflags <flags> # To change cflags
 ```